percona/portal-doc/docs/advisors/checks/mongodb-psa-architecture.md

 - Applications and internal processes will not see the newest data on the primary using a majority read concern.
 Some features (for example, change streams in MongoDB 3.6+) rely on reading the most committed data to avoid rolling back changes.
 If the majority commit point cannot be advanced, there will also be increased pressure on the WiredTiger cache.

-The above consequences can be avoided by having a Primary-Secondary-Secondary (PSS) configuration.
-For Production systems it is highly recommended to use a PSS architecture.
+The above consequences can be avoided by having a PSS configuration.
+For Production systems, Percona highly recommends using a PSS architecture.

 ## Need more support from Percona?